usnistgov/trec-browser/browser/src/docs/trec20/legal/runs.md

 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `046b7134380cd10675e37fd31f720a44`
 - :material-text: **Run description:** This run is just topic 403, as a run with 401 and 402 after the first 100 determinations has already been sent in.
 This is EDLSI using a query vector made up of the average of document vectors of docs we know to be relevant from the first determination set.
-Probabilities were estimated using the cosine similarity between a query vector and each document.

 ---
 #### USFDSET